belliogluyasemin/poweruser_VM/README.md

 Initially, an Ubuntu VM was created with the necessary configurations and settings.

 ### 2. SSH Connection
-An SSH connection was established to the created VM using the command:
+An SSH connection was established to the created VM using

-## 3.Docker Image Setup
+### 3.Docker Image Setup
 The Docker image previously uploaded to Docker Hub was pulled into this VM and run.
 The necessary SSH commands are as follows:

     sudo apt update